FAQS

 Not necessarily.
 We accept private bookings as well as referrals.
 Also, if you have been referred elsewhere by your dentist, you can choose to book in with us instead.

 Yes and no. We are a qualified dentist by trade, but we don’t provide the usual set of services a general practice dental clinic does.
-We’re the ones other dentists refer their patients to for tricky tooth removal or as these are our sole focus and area of expertise.
+Our main focus is tricky tooth removal and complex extractions — this is where our expertise lies

 We wish we could answer this for you right now, but every person’s needs are different and we would need to assess the work properly at a consultation.
 However, what we can assure you of, is that our hourly rate for these professional services is amongst the most affordable in Christchurch and Canterbury.